Journal Prompts for Beltane

 Tips for Establishing a Journaling Habit

 Establishing a habit can take time, and that amount of time varies.
-So while you are starting out, it’s worth it to focus on intentionally creating space and time for your new practice and exploring some journaling ideas that you might like to incorporate.
-There's really no perfect time or right moment on the wheel of the year to get started.
-So set intentions, grab some journal prompts, and just try to just start in the moment.
+So while you are starting out, it's worth it to focus on intentionally creating space and time for your new practice and exploring some journaling ideas that you might like to incorporate.
+There's really no perfect time to get started.
+So grab some Beltane journal prompts, do something to feel grounded, and just try to just start in the moment.

 Preparing a Journaling Spot

 Think about what will invite you in.
 Create an irresistibly comfortable place to write.
-Stock it with your favorite pens and journal (and journal prompts!).
+Stock it with your favorite pens (and writing prompts!).
 Will you fill your mug with tea while you write?
-What else will help you get writing in your journal?
+What else will help you get writing?

 While you're at it, remove any obstacles that will keep you from your writing rituals.